Forbidden Zone: Plot

-After escaping the septic tank, Flash and Gramps come across a woman who tells them that she was once happily married to the king, until Doris stole the throne by seducing her, "even though she's not my type".
-The ex-queen has been sitting in her cell for 1,000 years, and has been writing a screenplay in order to keep her sanity.
-Meanwhile, Pa Hercules is blasted through the stratosphere by an explosion caused by improperly extinguishing his cigarette in a vat of highly flammable tar during his work break at the La Brea Tar Pit Factory.
-After re-entry, Pa falls through the Hercules family basement and into the Sixth Dimension, where he is imprisoned.
+After escaping the tank, Flash and Gramps come across a woman who says that she was once happily married to the king, until Doris stole the throne by seducing her.
+The ex-queen has been sitting in her cell for 1,000 years, and has been writing a screenplay to keep her sanity.
+Meanwhile, Pa Hercules is blasted through the stratosphere by an explosion caused by improperly extinguishing his cigarette in a vat of flammable tar during his work break at the La Brea Tar Pit Factory.
+After re-entry, Pa falls through the basement and into the Sixth Dimension, where he is imprisoned.

 Finding a phone, Flash calls Squeezit and again asks for his help.
-Finally, Squeezit agrees to go into the Sixth Dimension to help rescue Frenchy and René.
-There, he is captured by Satan, with whom he makes a deal to bring him the Princess in exchange for Satan's help freeing René and Frenchy.
-Squeezit accomplishes this task, but has failed to include himself in the deal to rescue his friends, and the devil has him decapitated.
-Queen Doris sends Bust Rod to keep an eye on the king, and to ensure he doesn't find out where she's hidden Frenchy.
+Squeezit agrees to help rescue Frenchy and René.
+In the Sixth Dimension, he is captured by Satan, with whom he makes a deal to bring him the Princess in exchange for Satan's help freeing René and Frenchy.
+Squeezit accomplishes this task, but failed to include himself in the deal to rescue his friends, and the devil has him decapitated.
+Queen Doris sends Bust Rod to keep an eye on the king, and to ensure he does not find out where she has hidden Frenchy.

 Fausto catches Bust Rod and forces him to lead him to Frenchy and René, whom he orders to leave the Sixth Dimension to avoid the Queen's wrath.
 However, en route to safety, René is stricken with pseudo-menstrual cramps, and they are again captured by the frog.
-Squeezit's head, which has now sprouted chicken wings, finds the king and informs him of what has happened.
+Squeezit's head, which has now sprouted chicken wings, finds the king and reveals what has happened.

-While preparing to kill Frenchy, Doris is confronted by the ex-queen, and the two engage in a cat-fight, with Doris eventually coming out as the victor.
+While preparing to kill Frenchy, Doris is confronted by the ex-queen, and the two engage in a cat-fight; Doris eventually coming out as the victor.
 Just as she is about to kill Frenchy, Fausto stops her, explaining that Satan's Mystic Knights of the Oingo Boingo are holding the Princess hostage, and will kill her should anything befall Frenchy.
 Flash and Gramps arrive, and Flash is knocked down by Gramps.
 Ma Hercules enters and, seeing a seemingly dead Flash, shoots Doris.
 Fausto mourns Doris, then marries Frenchy.

-The surviving characters look toward a great future as they plan to take over everyone and everything in the Galaxy.
+The surviving characters later plan to take over everyone and everything in the Galaxy.